mechkit/solar_design_algorithm/SDA.md

 A correction factor of 1.25 is applied to the STC module Isc to account for high irradiance conditions.

     error_check.current_check_inverter = ( array.combined_isc * 1.25 ) > inverter.isc_channel;
-    if( error_check.current_check_inverter ){ report_error( 'PV output circuit maximum current exceeds the inverter maximum dc current per MPPT input.' );}
+    // If error check is true, flag system design failure, and report notice to user. if( error_check.current_check_inverter ){ report_error( 'PV output circuit maximum current exceeds the inverter maximum dc current per MPPT input.' );}